Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # Modifying the Theme Variables

-After each modification the wath process will build the extension for you.
+After each modification the watch process will build the extension for you.
 No need to stop and restart JupyterLab server; simply refresh the page.

-Now we are going to modify some values in the file `varaibles.css` in our project.
-This file controls many of the colors of Jupyterlab, and is a nice place to start to change the overall color scheme before doing more detailed customisation.
+Now we are going to modify some values in the file `variables.css` in our project.
+This file controls many of the colors of JupyterLab, and is a nice place to start to change the overall color scheme before doing more detailed customisation.

-We'll try to update the current theme from orange/blue to more blue-ish tones, which tend to remind me of the holiday season.
+We'll try to update the current theme from orange and blue to more blue-ish tones, which tend to remind me of the holiday season.
 Afterward, in the `diff`, see how we changed some of the colors: